dongma0a/SolarGest_Modelling/README.md

 This project consists of MATLAB codes that implement a solar cell based gesture recognition model using geometric analysis, where the results come from a [paper](https://arxiv.org/abs/1812.01766) to appear at Mobicom 2019.
 If you have any issues please check the [FAQ](https://github.com/dongma0a/SolarGest_Modelling/wiki) or [contact us](https://madongxx.wixsite.com/dongma).

-If you use the code, please cite our paper. \
+Please consider citing the paper when any of the material is used in your research. \
 @article{ma2018solargest,\
   title={SolarGest: Ubiquitous and Battery-free Gesture Recognition using Solar Cells},\
   author={Ma, Dong and Lan, Guohao and Hassan, Mahbub and Upama, Mushfika B and Uddin, Ashraf and Youssef, Moustafa},\